APereyro/READ.me_Generator/README.md

 ## Installation

-Before running the application, the user should create a .gitignore file that includes node_modules
+Before running the application, the user should create a .gitignore file that includes node_modules and also run the following command in the terminal: npm i

 ## Usage

 To run the application, the user can type the following command in the terminal: node index.js

 ## Credits